POSITION PAPER OF THE PCLM ON THE VACCINATION PROGRAM AND THE USE OF IVERMECTIN FOR COVID-19 CASES

 PROACTIVE AND PREVENTIVE APPROACH

 Just like the way we think about any other mainstay and seasonal viruses we co-exist with, ROBUST IMMUNE RESPONSE is always associated with self-limited clinical recovery.
-But due to our modern LIFESTYLE, we are exposing ourselves to many various factors that doesn't favor boosting our immune system at all.
+But due to our modern LIFESTYLE, we are exposing ourselves to many various factors that don't favor boosting our immune system at all.
 Just when we thought that it's mostly Noncommunicable diseases that will be impacted by LIFESTYLE MEDICINE, experts are now starting to realize and appreciate more than ever that our NATURAL IMMUNE RESPONSE which largely depends on HEALTHY BEHAVIORS is the first line of intervention in the level of Prevention, Management and Recovery from Communicable diseases.

 Learn and Share